 Provisioning Clustered Services

-So far we have learned how to define and implement a service, actually it was nothing more then implementing a java component. at this section we will learn how to provision our components as clustered micro services.
+So far we have learned how to define and implement a service, actually it was nothing more than implementing a Java component.

 and registers the instance in the cluster using the

-its possible to introduce many service instances to the cluster or clusters for example by running several jvm instances
+It iss possible to introduce many service instances to the cluster or clusters for example by running several JVM instances,

 each containing a service instance or having many services in the same JVM instance.

-is a user defined property as that describes a service instance.
+is a user defined property used to describe a service instance.

-- we wish route an select a specific service instance 30% of the times.
+- Route and select a specific service instance 30% of the times.

-- give specific instance some special role in the cluster.
+- Assign a specific service instance with special role in the cluster.

-- always choose the most latest version of a service.
+- Always choose the latest version of a service.